Hecate2/neo-ruler/README.md

 function viewCollectible  // How much I am eligible to collect

-function getCollaterals
+function getCollaterals  // Which types of collaterals are available to be paid to borrow paired tokens

-function getPairList(address _col)
+function getPairList(address _col)  // detailed pair information using this type of collateral

 ##### Management APIs